dkedar7/technical-notes/README.md

-# technical-notes
+# Notes
-Notes and code snippets
+Short code scripts for easy reference.
+This repository is inspired from Chris Albon's notes: https://chrisalbon.com.